• Home /

 HEBREWS 7 JESUS THE KING-PRIEST ACCORDING TO THE ORDER OF MELCHIZEDEK

-Hebrews 7 continued: "Now if perfection (a perfect fellowship between God and the worshiper) had been attainable by the Levitical priesthood–for under it the people were given the Law–why was it further necessary that there should arise another and different kind of Priest, one after the order of Melchizedek, rather than one appointed after the order and rank of Aaron?
-12For when there is a change in the priesthood, there is of necessity an alteration of the law [concerning the priesthood] as well.
-18So a previous physical regulation and command is cancelled because of its weakness and ineffectiveness and uselessness–19For the Law never made anything perfect–but instead a better hope is introduced through which we [now] come close to God."
+Hebrews 7 continued: "Now if perfection (a perfect fellowship between God and the worshiper) had been attainable by the Levitical priesthood--for under it the people were given the Law--why was it further necessary that there should arise another and different kind of Priest, one after the order of Melchizedek, rather than one appointed after the order and rank of Aaron?
+12For when there is a change in the priesthood, there is of necessity an alteration of the law concerning the priesthood as well.
+18So a previous physical regulation and command is cancelled because of its weakness and ineffectiveness and uselessness--19For the Law never made anything perfect--but instead a better hope is introduced through which we now come close to God."
 The OT shows that the Law, including the function of the priesthood (a mediator between sinful man and God), is temporary and only a picture of the future work of Christ.
 Melchizedek was a type of Christ before the Law and revealed a superior priesthood.
 Thus, as God swore on oath in Psalm 110:4, He would change the priesthood back to the order (rank) of Melchizedek through Jesus.
 "The LORD has sworn and will not change his mind: "You (Jesus) are a priest forever, in the order of Melchizedek."
 As we see in the remaining verses in Hebrews 7 and then in chapters 8-10 of Hebrews, the new (and better) covenant was promised in the OT (Jer.
-31:31-34) and has now come in Jesus "through which we [now] come close to God."
-(Also see Hebrews 4:14-16 showing how every believer can come boldly into God's Presence as opposed to the OT where only the High Priest could do so and he only once a year.)
+31:31-34) and has now come in Jesus "through which we now come close to God."
+(Also see Hebrews 4:14-16 showing how every believer can come boldly into God& 39;s Presence as opposed to the OT where only the High Priest could do so and he only once a year.)

 Second, our text helps us to understand the concept of federal headship as seen in Romans 5.
-Paul is saying here Adam's sin somehow brought condemnation upon all men.
+Paul is saying here Adam& 39;s sin somehow brought condemnation upon all men.
 We are all sinners because Adam sinned.
-The good news is that Christ's sacrificial death, burial, and resurrection makes all those who are "in Him" righteous.
-Christ is able to reverse the effects of Adam's sin.
-But how is it that we become participants in Adam's sin or in Christ's saving work?
+The good news is that Christ& 39;s sacrificial death, burial, and resurrection makes all those who are "in Him" righteous.
+Christ is able to reverse the effects of Adam& 39;s sin.
+But how is it that we become participants in Adam& 39;s sin or in Christ& 39;s saving work?
 We become participants by federal headship.
 Just as Aaron was in Abraham when he offered a tithe to Melchizedek, we were "in Adam" when he sinned.
 All those who trust in Jesus for the forgiveness of their sins were likewise "in Christ" when He died and rose again.
 Thus, we are freed from sin and are new creations in Christ.
 The federal headship we see in Romans 5 has been illustrated for us in Hebrews 7.

 Fifth, as descendants of Abraham, we should be a blessing to others.
 Abraham was a blessing to many.
 He freed the captives, including Lot.
 He brought prosperity to his allies in battle.
 And, of course, he would be the father of Isaac, whose "seed" (Jesus Christ) would be a blessing through His kingly and priestly work on our behalf.
 We need to actively seek ways in which we may be a blessing to others.
 First and foremost, we will bless men by pointing them to Jesus as the source of forgiveness from sin and of eternal life.

-Sixth, we learn from Abraham that nothing can happen that will prevent the fulfillment of God's covenant promises to His people.
-Neither Abraham's sin (in lying about his wife Sarah, calling her his sister – Genesis 12, 20), nor his weakness (too old to bear a child), nor his enemies (the kings in Gen. 14) could prevent God from fulfilling His promises.
+Sixth, we learn from Abraham that nothing can happen that will prevent the fulfillment of God& 39;s covenant promises to His people.
+Neither Abraham& 39;s sin (in lying about his wife Sarah, calling her his sister - Genesis 12, 20), nor his weakness (too old to bear a child), nor his enemies (the kings in Gen. 14) could prevent God from fulfilling His promises.

 Seventh, we need to give God the glory for the victories He gives to us.
 We do this in giving the glory to God in worship, and in public praise before men, and in giving to God.
 As Abraham did, so should we.

 Eighth, we should also practice separation from those wicked people who would appear to be a source of blessing to us.
 (He refused the spoils of war the king of Sodom offered (see Gen. 14:21-24).
 If our blessings come from God, then we need to look to God for those blessings.
-We don't need to cut corners, legally or ethically, and we don't need to enter into alliances with those whose trust and whose values are contrary to God and His purposes.
+We don& 39;t need to cut corners, legally or ethically, and we don& 39;t need to enter into alliances with those whose trust and whose values are contrary to God and His purposes.

 Ninth (and finally), we need to apply what we have learned in one experience with God to the other areas of our life.
 As He had blessed Abram in battle, so He would bless him with a son.
 God who had proven Himself faithful would fulfill all of His promises.
 Have you trusted in Him as your Savior to take you to heaven?
 Then surely you can trust Him to take care of every need you have on earth.
 Do you?